Accelerated calibration of semi-analytic galaxy formation models: The results of our calibrated model

 At $z=0.4$, however, the model substantially over-predicts the number density of $\mathrm{H}\alpha$-bright galaxies.
 Dust attenuation of nebular lines is observed to be somewhat stronger at low redshift \citep[e.g.][]{2013ApJ...763..145D}, so a constant dust correction, as applied by \citet{2013MNRAS.428.1128S}, may indeed under-correct the low-$z$ luminosity function relative to higher $z$.
 However, the measured redshift dependence is too weak to explain the excess we find.
 In addition, the slope of the model luminosity function at $z=0.4$ is too shallow, meaning that reconciling the model with the data via dust alone would require attenuation to increase steeply with $L_{\mathrm{H}\alpha}$.
 Observationally, nebular attenuation does correlate with intrinsic line strength: using a large SDSS sample, \citet{2012MNRAS.421..486X} found $E(B-V)$ to rise with H$\alpha$ luminosity.
 Yet, their results imply only $\sim0.25$\,mag more attenuation from $L_{\mathrm{H}\alpha}=10^{41}$ to $10^{42}\,\mathrm{erg\,s^{-1}}$, whereas steepening our $z=0.4$ H$\alpha$ luminosity function to match the observations would require a $\gtrsim 1$\,mag increase over this range.

 The poor agreement at low redshift therefore cannot be explained solely by dust attenuation, and more likely reflects an overproduction of high star formation rate galaxies in \galacticus at late times.
 This interpretation is consistent with the evolution of the SHMR shown in Fig.~\ref{fig:SHMR_lowz_and_highz}, where stellar masses at the high-mass end are too low at $z \sim 0.9$ but match observations by $z \sim 0.3$, implying star formation rates that are too high over this interval.
-Overall, while the calibrated model captures the broad behaviour of the $\mathrm{H}\alpha$ luminosity function at $z \gtrsim 1$, addressing the excess of highly star-forming galaxies at low redshift will likely require adjustments to some of our model choices and/or parameters.
+While the calibrated model captures the broad behaviour of the H$\alpha$ luminosity function at $z \gtrsim 1$, understanding the origin of the excess of highly star-forming galaxies at low redshift requires a more direct examination of the star formation rates predicted by the model.
+We turn to this in the next section by analysing the joint distribution of stellar mass and star formation rate and comparing it to empirical determinations of the star-forming main sequence.